marmelab/react-admin/Resource.md

 # The `<Resource>` component

-`<Resource>` components are fundamental building blocks in react-admin apps.
-They form the skeleton of the application, and of its internal data store.
+`<Resource>` components define the CRUD routes of a react-admin application.

 In react-admin terms, a *resource* is a string that refers to an entity type (like 'products', 'subscribers', or 'tags'). *Records* are objects with an `id` field, and two records of the same *resource* have the same field structure (e.g. all posts records have a title, a publication date, etc.).

 A `<Resource>` component has 3 responsibilities:

-- It defines the page components to use for interacting with the resource records (to display a list of records, the details of a record, or to create a new one).
+- It defines the components for the CRUD routes of a given resource (to display a list of records, the details of a record, or to create a new one).
-- It initializes the internal data store so that react-admin components can see it as a mirror of the API for a given resource.
+- It creates a context that lets every descendant component know the current resource name (this context is called `ResourceContext`).
-- It creates a context that lets every descendent component know in which resource they are used (this context is called `ResourceContext`).
+- It stores the resource definition (its name, icon, and label) inside a shared context (this context is called `ResourceDefinitionContext`).

 `<Resource>` components can only be used as children of [the `<Admin>` component](./Admin.md).